Artificial018/Artificial018.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Upcoming Videos
-Got It On Me | Skate 3 Edit
+- Got It On Me | Skate 3 Edit
-Route 66 | Skate 1 Edit
+- Route 66 | Skate 1 Edit
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block